MicrosoftDocs/azure-docs/articles/synapse-analytics/sql/sql-authentication.md

 To authorize to Synapse SQL, you can use two authorization types:

-- AAD authorization
+- Azure Active Directory authorization
 - SQL authorization

-AAD authorization relies on Azure Active Directory and enables you to have single place for user management.
+Azure Active Directory enables you to have single place for user management.
 SQL authorization enables legacy applications to use Synapse SQL in a well familiar way.

 ## Administrative accounts